-Summer holidays and beautiful weather are upon us.
+Summer holidays and beautiful weather are coming.
 Use these pointers to keep your family safe all season long.

 As an emergency physician, I know that seasonal recreation can sometimes end with a trip to visit me in the emergency department.

-Here are some quick pointers to help you avoid spending time stuck indoors in the ED, and more time enjoying the great outdoors:
+More than ever, you may want to take advantage of some quick pointers to help you avoid spending any unnecessary time stuck indoors in the ED or caring for an avoidable injury, and more time enjoying the great outdoors:

 Long periods of sun exposure can lead to painful sunburns.
 In addition to the immediate pain, you are also increasing your risk of skin cancer.
 Use sunscreen, and wear clothing and hats that minimize your skin’s sun exposure.
 Keep your family safe from bug bites by reapplying bug spray in accordance with the spray’s directions.